 Budget-friendly and easily available

-A 10-inch size miter blade is more readily available and less expensive than a larger blade size.
+A 10-inch size miter blade, like the Metabo HPT-CS10FCGS saw, is more readily available and less expensive than a larger blade size.
 Miters range in price from $100 to $200 for a 10-inch model, and 12-inch models might cost double the price.

 Since most stores have many 10-inch options, obtaining a replacement will never be a problem.